 Just like most other things, before using social media automation tools, you have to master the process by doing manually.

-- 1Articles Links to Social Media
+- Articles Links to Social Media

-- 2Videos to Social Media
+- Videos to Social Media

-- 3Articles to Blog
+- Articles to Blog

-- 4Videos to Blog
+- Videos to Blog

-- 5Bulk Uploader
+- Bulk Uploader

 You can entirely run your social media campaigns thoroughly using Automation alone.
-However, as I said earlier, it’s recommended to master social media posting doing manually or at least review your automated social media posts before publishing.
+However, as I said earlier, it’s recommended to master social media posting manually or at least review your automated social media posts before publishing.